52 Best Free WordPress Themes for Blogs in 2022 (Expert Pick)

 Businesses may find that Hiero lacks a central hub for newcomers to get situated, however.

-Tailored towards fashion lifestyle bloggers, Ashe is a theme for people who want to show off their content at the top of their website in a header bar.
+Tailored towards fashion lifestyle bloggers, Ashe is a theme for people who want to show off their content in a header bar at the top of their website.
 With Ashe, you’ll have e-commerce integration, SEO optimization, and a functional blogroll without needing any additional configuration.

 As a bonus, Ashe is compatible with Beaver Bar, so for people who are familiar with Beaver Bar’s website builder, it’s one of the easiest to use options in the free WordPress theme ecosystem.